FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 rows.

 The SELECT SQL statement is the natural way of accessing the selectable procedures in Firebird.
-You “select” from such procedures using the *Statement* or *PreparedStatement* objects.
+You "select" from such procedures using the *Statement* or *PreparedStatement* objects.

 With minor issues it is also possible to access selectable stored